svetkesh/welcome-js-jquerry-game/README.md

 Uses JQuery framework.

-Born as a solution of the paarticular task in the **JQuery** part in the beautiful Udemy course
+Born as a solution of the particular task in the **JQuery** part in the beautiful Udemy course

 'Python and Django Full Stack Web Developer Bootcamp' by Jose Portilla.